jxnl/blog/docs/systematically-improve-your-rag.md

 ![RAG Playbook Course](writing/posts/img/course-review.png)

+## Why now?

+- RAG is becoming essential for competitive AI integration
+- Focus is shifting from basic implementation to performance optimization
+- Core principles of effective RAG systems are crystallizing
+- Early adopters gain significant market advantages
+- Instructor's real-world experience provides immediately applicable insights

+## Won't a lot change by February?

+- Course focuses on enduring principles, not just current tools
+- You'll learn to evaluate and integrate new technologies rapidly
+- By February, you'll be positioned to leverage new developments immediately
+- Course content will be updated to reflect any significant changes
+- Skills developed are foundational and will remain relevant

+## Why does my team need this?

+- Align your team on RAG best practices
+- Save months of trial and error
+- Build scalable systems that prevent future rewrites
+- Foster a data-driven culture of continuous improvement
+- Bridge gaps between technical and business teams
+- Learn from real-world case studies across industries
+- Connect with professionals facing similar challenges

 ## Our Guarantee

 If you don't feel better about the progress you're making in 4 weeks, you'll get your money back no questions asked.